AnujN9/Thermal/pointcloud/README.md

 ### Usage

-To stream the point cloud and the thermal image with a custom colormap
+To stream the point cloud and the thermal image with a custom colormap, run

 ```
 ./thermalPC